ProdataSQL/Fabric/09_sp_WhoIsActive/README.md

 - Wait stats are pretty generic
 - We dont get CPU in DMVs
 - No XML or ring buffer support in Fabric
-- TRhe following DMVS we use on SqlDBEngine are not supported on Fabric
+- The following DMVS we use on SqlDBEngine are not supported on Fabric
   - sys.dm_os_sys_info
   - sys.dm_os_workers
   - sys.dm_os_threads